Posts

 Image

-I took the grands to volunteer training at our Public Library, got a new seed packets at the Seed Library (sock my granddaughter keeps tend) and checked out a couple of books.
-Seed Library - take up to 5 packets In an essay on the lovely blue Poppy, Meconopsis betonicifolia in Jamaica Kincaid's My Favorite Plant , gardener Wayne Winterrowd writes of being given a start on M betonicifolia by a very good gardener, who told him, "Divide it into single crowns, with a bit of root when you get home.
+This week I took the grands to their volunteer training at our Public Library.
+While there, i picked up several seed packets from the Seed Library!
+My granddaughter's middle school gardening class packages and restocks the seed supply, and she asked, "Grammie, have you visited the seed library?" ...
+Seed Library - 'take up to 5 packets' I also checked out a couple of books - on gardens and gardening.
+In an essay on the lovely blue Poppy, Meconopsis betonicifolia in Jamaica Kincaid's My Favorite Plant , gardener Wayne Winterrowd writes of being given a start of M. betonicifolia.
+The 'very good gardener' who gifted the start told him, "Divide it into single crowns, with a bit of root when you get home.
 Plant then firmly just at the crown, like strawberries, in rich decayed leaf mold.
 Bright dappled light.
 Maybe some morning sun.
 But pinch out the first flower bud.
-You most pick our the first flower bud."
-(4/5) Since first seeing photos of the Himalayan Blue Poppy, I've wanted it!
-I have a wee photo from the Buchart Gardens on Vancouver Island, and even had young plant from a rare plant nursery, and hoped ....
-Wayne gotta on top say that af...
+You MUST pick out the first flower bud."
+Tibetan Blue Poppy Sin...

 Plant babies